Every year, in the spring, time changes happen as part of the Daylight Saving Time (DST) practice.

 The date changes every year.
 The time adjustment usually happens on the first Sunday of October

-Practically, this means that on the date when the Daylight saving time period begins, the clock will instantly advance one hour (for instance, when the clock strikes 01:00 am, it would instantly become 02:00 am instead.
+Practically, this means that on the date when the DST period begins, the clock will instantly advance one hour (for instance, when the clock strikes 01:00 am, it would instantly become 02:00 am instead.
 So, on this date, the hour between 01:00 and 01:59:59 disappears).

-Please note, that the exact time for the clock adjustment depends on the time zone of your country, and it can be different than the given example.
+💡 Please note, that the exact time for the clock adjustment depends on the time zone of your country, and it can be different from the given example.

 This change usually happens during the night, to minimize disruptions in working schedules.